aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

 4. Verify your choices in the **Service summary** box and, if your setup looks as expected, select select **+ Create service** at the bottom of the box.

-   As a result, **Overview** of your new service opens and you can see your service in the **Rebuilding** status,its connection parameters, and configuration options.
+   As a result, **Overview** of your new service opens and you can see your service in the **Rebuilding** status, its connection parameters, and configuration options.
 Once the service is ready, the status changes to **Running**.
 While services typically start up in a couple of minutes, the performance varies between cloud providers and regions.

 .. note::
     You can :ref:`create a service using the Aiven CLI <avn-cli-service-create>` as well.